 Limitation by origin

 Because we are all descendants from the first man and woman, we are bounded to the genetics of those first people who doubted God’s Right to rule the world and to be Master of everything.
-Their going against their creator, the first human deviancy, made that all their descendants can not be without fault, without working very hard on it.
-Only Jesus managed not to go in the fault.
+They’re going against their Creator, the first human deviancy, made that all their descendants can not be without fault, without working very hard on it.
+Only Jesus managed not to go not in the fault.
 He also was tempted more than once, but he did not sin.

 Subject to my DNA and genetic faults I also have a limited spirit.
 With the limitations of my brains I can only try to do my utmost best to come to the right thinking and to come to the right conclusions.